HOW DO YOU PREVENT HIV?

 Post-Exposure Prophylaxis (PEP) is a four-week course of anti-HIV treatment drugs you can take if you think you may have been exposed to HIV through condomless sex or by sharing injecting drug equipment.
 PEP can, in most cases, stop HIV from establishing itself in the body and prevent you from becoming HIV-positive if the PEP treatment is begun within 72 hours of exposure to HIV and taken correctly over the next 28 days.

 PEP can be a single dose pill or a combination of two, and sometimes three, anti-HIV treatment drugs that HIV-positive people take daily to minimise the virus’s ability to multiply in their body.
 PEP is NOT a morning after pill that makes it easy and safe to have condomless sex.
-You have to take these drugs every day for 28 days for it to work and these can cause unpleasant side effects such as nausea and headaches.
+You have to take these drugs every day for 28 days for it to work.

 Once you are exposed to HIV it takes less than a week for the virus to establish itself within your body.
 Once it is established you will have HIV for the rest of your life.
 However, if you begin taking PEP in time, the anti-HIV treatment drugs prevent the HIV that is already in your body from reproducing and it dies out before it has a chance to multiply.